San Diego Gas & Electric: Interconnections

 SDGE has two 230 kV lines (Miguel-Tijuana line and the LaRosita-Imperial Valley Line) that connect the Californian transmission system with the Mexican Comisión Federal de Electricidad transmission system in Baja California.
-The Path 45 transmission corridor, spanning over the United States-Mexico border, has a capacity of 408 Megawatts.
+The Path 45 transmission corridor, spanning over the Mexico–United States border, has a capacity of 408 megawatts.
 SDGE has a 500 kV line connecting to Arizona Public Service.
-There is also a 230 kV line connecting to Imperial Irrigation District.
+There is also a 230 kV line connecting to the Imperial Irrigation District.
 Both of these are part of the massive Path 46 transmission system ensuring Southern California has adequate energy.

-The Sunrise Powerlink 117-mile, 500 kV transmission line linking San Diego to Imperial Valley, one of the most renewable-rich regions in California was put into service on June 18, 2012.
+The Sunrise Powerlink includes approximately 117 miles (188 km) of 500-kV and 230-kV overhead and underground transmission lines with several large 230/500-kV substations.
+The transmission line linking San Diego to Imperial Valley, one of the most renewable-rich regions in California was put into service on June 18, 2012.
+Solar energy from Southern California's Imperial Valley will ultimately be delivered to San Diego through the Sunrise Powerlink transmission lines.